 The most notable example of celebrity bonds is Bowie bonds.
 The Bowie bonds were issued in 1997 by investment banker David Pullman and were backed by royalties from 25 albums (287 songs) that English singer David Bowie recorded before 1990.
 Bowie forfeited the royalties from the albums for the life of the bonds.
 However, he kept ownership of the albums.

 The bonds were issued for 10 years with an interest rate of 7.9%.
 Prudential Financial purchased the bonds for $55 million.
 Royalties from the albums generated the cash flows to shoulder the interest payments.

-To ensure the success of the deal, Moody’s, Standard & Poor’s, and Fitch rated the Bowie bonds.
+Moody’s, Standard & Poor’s, and Fitch all rated the Bowie bonds.
 At the time of the issuance, the credit rating agencies gave the highest rating to the bonds.
 However, in 2004, Moody’s downgraded them to Baa3, just one level above the level of junk bonds.
 The rating agency attributed the downgrade to lower-than-expected revenues due to a decline in album sales.

-Despite the downgrade from Moody’s and lower album sales, the Bowie bonds did not default and were liquidated in 2007 according to the initial plan.
-Upon the expiration, the legal rights on the royalties transferred back to David Bowie.
+Despite the downgrade from Moody’s and lower album sales, the Bowie celebrity bonds did not default and were liquidated in 2007 according to the initial plan.
+Upon their expiration, the legal rights on the royalties were transferred back to David Bowie.